-In February 2017, the Company entered into separate new ATM Agreements with each of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
+In February 2017, the Company entered into separate "At the Market" Agreements (the "ATM Agreements") with each of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
 Morgan Securities LLC and Wells Fargo Securities, LLC.
-In accordance with the terms of the 2017 ATM Agreements, the Company may from time to time offer and sell shares of its common stock having an aggregate offering price of up to \$300.0 million.
-During 2017, the Company received gross proceeds of \$79.4 million, and paid \$1.5 million in costs, from the issuance of 4.876.855 shares of its common stock in connection with the 2017 ATM Agreements.

-During 2018, the Company received gross proceeds of \$45.1 million, and paid \$0.8 million in costs, from the issuance of 2,590,854 shares of its common stock in connection with the 2017 ATM Agreements.
-As of December 31, 2018, the Company has \$175.5 million available for sale under the 2017 ATM Agreements.
+In accordance with the terms of the ATM Agreements, the Company may from time to time offer and sell shares of its common stock having an aggregate offering price of up to \$300.0 million.
+During 2018, the Company received gross proceeds of \$45.1 million, and paid \$0.8 million in costs, from the issuance of 2,590,854 shares of its common stock in connection with the ATM Agreements.
+No shares of common stock were issued under the ATM Agreements in 2019.
+In February 2020, the board of directors reauthorized the Company's ATM Agreements, or new similar agreements, allowing the Company to issue common stock up to an aggregate offering amount of \$300.0 million.
+No shares of common stock were issued under the ATM Agreements during 2020, and as of December 31, 2020, the Company has \$300.0 million available for sale under the ATM Agreements.